Trapezoid In The NHL

 Martin Brodeur was an exceptional goalie in his time.
 He wasn’t only good as a goalie but was also very good at puck handling and control.
 This skill he developed made him very good at retrieving and moving with the puck.

 Puck handling is a skill many goalies are not good at.
-Therefore, the ability to do that, move with the puck and retrieve any puck sent past the goal line led to his two Stanley cup wins with the New Jersey Devils.
+Therefore, his ability to do that, move with the puck, and retrieve any puck sent past the goal line led to his two Stanley Cup wins with the New Jersey Devils.

-Brodeur was practically a third defenceman because of his skill.
-This also made the New Jersey devils very effective at the neutral zone trap.
+Brodeur was practically a third defenseman because of his skill.
+This also made the New Jersey Devils very effective at the neutral zone trap.

-At the time, Brodeur was the best goalie in the NHL, and stills holds the record for most wins (691) and most shootouts (125) in his career.
-At that time many players had the same game play as Brodeur, but he was the best at the time.
+At the time, Brodeur was the best goalie in the NHL and still holds the record for most wins (691) and most shootouts (125) in his career.
+At that time, many players had the same gameplay as Brodeur, but he was the best at the time.

-When he trapezoid rule was added after the 2004-05 lookout season, Martin Brodeur had this to say:
+When the trapezoid rule was added after the 2004-05 lookout season, Martin Brodeur had this to say:

 You can’t be happy, taking away something I’ve worked on all my life to do and help my teammates and help my defence.
 It’s just part of me playing the puck.
 So, definitely, you can’t be happy.